• About

 What is your favorite thing about your current graduate program?

-If you were not in graduate school what would you do?
+If you were not in graduate school, what would you do?

 What advice do you have for those applying to graduate school?

-Explain your hot take about water.
+Explain your hot take about pineapple on pizza.

-What is your favorite city and why?
+What is your favorite weird fact?

 0 Comments